ps4star/FSE/ref.md

 ### autoLock
 ###### Default Value: true
 ###### Type: boolean
-Adds "lock" and "faceplayer" calls to the beginning of the script (just after the header).
+Adds "lock" and "faceplayer" calls to the beginning of the script (just after the header, in @start).

 ### autoObtain
 ###### Default Value: true